-Consumers look for and buy goods and services that have very specific product attributes.
-Marketers need to home in on their target market and build a product description that captures their customer's desires.
+Consumers look for and buy goods and services with specific product attributes.
+Ecommerce marketers must hone their target market and build product descriptions that capture customers' desires.
 Using product attributes in marketing is critical in attaining brand success.
-Each and every product attribute must be a positive selling point to create a lasting impression.
+Each product attribute must be a positive selling point to create a lasting impression.

 What Are Product Attributes?

 Product attributes refer to the characteristics that define a service or product and influence customer buying decisions.

-Attributes are defined as tangible (physical) or intangible (non-physical).
+Attributes are further defined as tangible (physical) or intangible (non-physical).

 - Tangibles are characteristics such as size, color, smell, product design, weight, etc.

 - Intangible refers to things like price, quality, and aesthetics.

-It is a combination of these various product attributes that buyers use to make a purchase decision.
+Buyers use a combination of these various product attributes to make a purchase decision.
 They desire a product that meets their needs and wants.
-Needs are must-haves in a product and wants are desired but not critical.
+Needs are must-haves in a product, and wants are desired but not critical.
 Buyers select a product that best matches these needs and wants.